 “Look at the health and wellbeing of plants in your dreams,” Jane suggests.
 “Are they thriving or ailing?
 The plants may represent your fears and feelings about the life you’re growing and nurturing (your baby) as well as about your own personal growth and wellbeing.”

 Ever woken up after a realistic dream in which you were sure you had your baby in your arms?
-You could almost smell their skin, see the colour of their eyes, and know, that, yep, he’s a boy!
-Dreaming about your baby is incredibly common, whether it’s dreaming about conception or about the gender.
-It is actually a way to connect to your bub before he (or she) is born.
+You could almost smell their skin, see the colour of their eyes, and know that, yep, he’s a boy!
+Dreaming about your baby is incredibly common, whether it’s dreaming about conception or about gender.
+It is actually a way to connect to your bub before he or she is born.